SimonPadbury/b4st/README.md

 * Bootstrap pagination for posts/pages if split over a series of 'pages'.

 * Visual editor stylesheet – into which the same Bootstrap 4 and starter CSS theme are preloaded by `@import`, so that what you see in the visual editor is (mostly!) what you get at the front end (WYSI(M!)WYG).
-E.g. you will see the theme's typpography in the WordPress Post/Page editor, but its width will not be the same as your article column width in the front end.
+E.g. you will see the theme's typpography in the WordPress Post/Page editor, and you can use Bootstrap CSS in the editor – but its width will not be the same as your article column width in the front end.

 * [UNLICENCE](http://unlicense.org) (open source).